Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 PicoScope Light Mode Theme

-Choosing commonly used Controls
+Accessing commonly used Controls more easily

 Click the More... icon to open the More Menu Panel and notice the star next to the icons in it.
-Then click on one of the stars, and it will be highlighted (filled in) and the associated icon will be displayed in the main menu (with the "More..." icon you clicked).
-If you click the star again it will be un-highlighted and associated icon will be removed from the main menu panel, but it will still be available in the More Menu Panel.
-Move features you use most often to the Main Menu Panel.
+Then click on one of the stars, and it will be highlighted (filled in), and the associated icon will be displayed in the main menu (with the "More..." icon you clicked).

 Moving the Side Panel Left and Right